Unboxed-Software/solana-course/content/solana-nft.md

 **Demo Starter Code:** [https://github.com/ZYJLiu/metaplex-starter](https://github.com/ZYJLiu/metaplex-starter)

-Lets begin by downloading the starter code.
+Let's begin by downloading the starter code.
 The starter code includes an assets folder and the configuration file for our candy machine.

 ```sh
 git clone <starter code>